rayatc/TCG-Library/readme.md

 ## Introduction

-The Random Generators Library is a comprehensive C++ toolkit designed to generate various types of random data structures and values.
-It's particularly useful for competitive programming, algorithm testing, and generating test cases for software development.
+The TCG Library is a comprehensive C++ toolkit designed to generate various types of random data structures and values.
+It's particularly useful for competitive programming, algorithm testing, and generating test cases various problems.

 This library provides efficient and easy-to-use classes and functions for generating: